 SIP in Depth

-A Systematic Investment Plan (SIP) is a method of investing a fixed amount into a mutual fund scheme at regular intervals — typically monthly.
-SIPs into equity mutual funds have delivered 10–15% CAGR over rolling 10-year periods on the BSE Sensex, making them the primary wealth-building vehicle for long-term retail investors in India.
+A Systematic Investment Plan (SIP) is a method of investing a fixed amount into a mutual fund scheme at regular intervals, typically monthly.
+SIPs into equity mutual funds have delivered 10 to 15% CAGR over rolling 10-year periods on the BSE Sensex, which is why they've become the primary wealth-building vehicle for long-term retail investors in India.

-The power of SIP is threefold: rupee cost averaging (buying more units when markets are down, fewer when up), compounding over long horizons, and the discipline of automated monthly investing.
+SIP works through a combination of mechanisms: rupee cost averaging, where you buy more units when markets are down and fewer when they're up, plus the compounding effect of a long horizon, plus the discipline of automated monthly investing.
 A Rs 5,000 per month SIP running for 20 years at a 12% CAGR grows to approximately Rs 50 lakh.
-At 15% — achievable in strong large-cap or flexi-cap funds over 20-year periods — the same SIP reaches Rs 75.5 lakh.
+At 15%, achievable in strong large-cap or flexi-cap funds over 20-year periods, the same SIP reaches Rs 75.5 lakh.

 Sequence-of-returns risk is real.
-A Rs 5,000 per month SIP started in January 2008 (just before the global financial crisis) significantly underperformed one started in January 2009.
-This is because early contributions took the full brunt of a 50%+ market decline.
-The lesson: SIP is powerful over 10+ years, but the first few years of a SIP can disproportionately impact the terminal corpus if markets fall immediately after you start.
+A Rs 5,000 per month SIP started in January 2008, just before the global financial crisis, underperformed one started in January 2009 by a wide margin.
+Early contributions took the full brunt of a 50%+ market decline.
+SIP works well over 10+ years, but the first few years can disproportionately shape the terminal corpus if markets fall right after you start.

-Tax treatment of SIP gains.
-Equity fund units held for more than one year qualify for Long-Term Capital Gains (LTCG) tax at 12.5% on gains above Rs 1.25 lakh per financial year.
-Each SIP instalment is a separate purchase with its own 12-month clock.
-This means that when you redeem a 3-year SIP, only the units older than 12 months qualify for LTCG; units from the most recent 12 months are taxed at STCG (20%).
-For most investors with moderate SIP amounts, the LTCG threshold of Rs 1.25 lakh shelters a significant portion of annual gains from tax.
+Tax treatment of SIP gains works like this: equity fund units held for more than one year qualify for Long-Term Capital Gains (LTCG) tax at 12.5% on gains above Rs 1.25 lakh per financial year.
+Each SIP instalment is a separate purchase with its own 12-month clock, so when you redeem a 3-year SIP, only units older than 12 months qualify for LTCG.
+Units from the most recent 12 months get taxed at STCG (20%) instead.
+For most investors with moderate SIP amounts, the LTCG threshold of Rs 1.25 lakh shelters a good chunk of annual gains from tax.

 Use the SIP Calculator to model exact corpus figures at different CAGR assumptions, monthly amounts, and tenures.